 If a person happens to be trapped in the counterparts of structures that have collapsed during the earthquake, the following practices may be beneficial:

-The mouth should be well covered by a handkerchief if available or else by some clothing.
+b.
+The mouth should be well covered by a handkerchief or by some clothing.

 c.
 The lighting of matchsticks or lighters must be completely avoided.

 d.
 To call for help and rescue, shouting must be kept as the last alternative as it may result in inhaling a large amount of dust, thereby causing choking and suffocation.